teddymacn/Teddy-MvvmCross-Plugins/README.md

         double Duration { get; }

         /// <summary>
-        /// Plays a specified audio path.
+        /// Opens a specified audio path.
         ///
         /// The following formats of path are supported:
         ///     - Absolute URL,